Orchextra/orchextra-content-ios-sdk/README.md

 ### Events information

-OCM informs about some events that could be of your interest (i.e. for analytics).
-There is a protocol calls OCMEventDelegate that contains some methods with relevant information about the OCM behaviour.
-To enable it you can set:
+To be informed about different events of interest occurring on OCM (e.g: content being loaded, content being shared, etc.) that could come in handy for handling analytics events, you'll need to conform to the protocol OCMEventDelegate.
+You can set this delegate as follows:

 ``` swift
 OCM.shared.eventDelegate = self
 ```

-And then you will receive information about this events:
+And then you will receive information about the following events:

 ``` swift
 /// Event triggered when the preview for a content loads on display.